Twelfth Amendment to the United States Constitution: Journey to Congress

 In March 1801, weeks after the election of 1800 was resolved, two amendments were proposed in the New York State Legislature that would form the skeleton of the Twelfth Amendment.
 Governor John Jay submitted an amendment to the state legislature that would require a district election of electors in each state.
 Assemblyman Jedediah Peck submitted an amendment to adopt designations for the votes for president and vice president.
 The two amendments were not considered until early 1802 because the state legislature took a break for the summer and winter.
 New York state senator DeWitt Clinton moved for the adoption of the amendment in January 1802.
 Shortly thereafter, Clinton won a vacant seat in the U.S. Senate, where he was instrumental in bringing the designation amendment to Congress.
 The process continued in New York on February 15 when Representative Benjamin Walker of New York proposed the designation and district election amendments to the House.
 Debate on the amendments began in May.
 The Democratic-Republicans wanted to decide on the amendment quickly, but the Federalists argued that the ideas needed more time than the current session allowed.
 Federalist Samuel W. Dana of Connecticut wanted to examine the necessity of a vice president.
 The amendment ultimately failed in the New York State Senate, but DeWitt Clinton brought the amendment discussion to the House of Representatives.

-Congress was ready to debate the presented amendment, but the Democratic–Republicans decided to wait for the 8th Congress.
-The 8th Congress would allow the Democratic–Republicans a better chance of meeting the two-thirds vote requirement for submitting a proposed Constitutional amendment.
+The Democratic–Republican majority decided to wait for the 8th Congress to debate the amendment as this would allow them a better chance of meeting the two-thirds votes requirement for needed to adopt a resolution for a proposed Constitutional amendment.